tobimd/colorparse/README.md

 # colors.py
-A python module for coloring terminal outputs
+A python module for coloring terminal (Windows only, yet) outputs